catscarlet/makeiso-kuroko/README.md

 Basic order:

 1. Modify the GLOBAL VARIABLE if needed.
 2. Copy addtional files you want to install after the system installation to `PAYLOAD_PATH`, and write a install.sh as the installation script.
+Please notice **NO INTERACTIVE OPERATION IS ALLOWED**.
 3. Run makeiso.sh to generate iso file.

 ### GLOBAL VARIABLE